aphelps099/CA-SBDC/wp-content/plugins/jvm-rich-text-icons/readme.txt

 === JVM Gutenberg Rich Text Icons ===
 Contributors: jorisvanmontfort
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VXZJG9GC34JJU
-Tags: gutenberg, editor, icons, icon set, font awesome Requires at least: 5.4
+Tags: gutenberg, editor, icons, icon set, font awesome, fontello, ACF Requires at least: 5.4
-Tested up to: 5.7
+Tested up to: 5.8.1
-Stable tag: 1.0.2
+Stable tag: 1.0.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Add Font Awesome icons, or icons from a custom icon set to rich text fields anywhere in the Gutenberg block editor!

 == Description ==
 Add inline icons to rich text fields like: paragraphs, headings, lists or buttons anywhere in the Gutenberg block editor.

-I was really suprised nobody seemed to have built something like this before so I decided to build it myself.
+The icon set also creates a new field type for Advanced Custom Fields (ACF) : JVM Icon.
+This means you can create custom fields that work with a the font awsome icon set or even beter: A custom loaded icon set.

 This plugin ships with the free Font Awesome 4.7 icon set as default icon set.
 I am aware this is not the most recent version but 4.7 is entirely free and works fine for my projects mostly.
 If you want to use some other icon set or a custom created icon set, keep reading.